The Second Round of the Battle of the Baskets

 How to Photograph Your Baskets

-The app requires a high-contrast picture of the inside of the basket, with the holes backlit, and no other light or reflections visible.
-To get this type of image, you’ll need a high-resolution camera, ideally with a telephoto macro lens, and a tripod that allows you to position the camera vertically over the basket.
+The app requires a high-contrast photo of the inside of the basket, with the holes backlit, and no other light or reflections visible.
+To get this type of picture, you’ll need a high-resolution camera, ideally with a telephoto macro lens, and a tripod that allows you to position the camera vertically over the basket.
 With a wide angle lens such as a phone camera, the holes at the edge of the basket may appear smaller than the holes in the middle, because of the angle the light needs to pass through to reach the lens.

 Take special care to align your camera well before shooting your basket

 The last step is to check the size of the basket base.
 The easiest way to do this is to replace your brew basket with a ruler, positioned so that the scale lines up with where the centre of the basket had been.
-Without making any adjustments to the camera, take a image of the ruler, and compare this photo to the pictures of your basket in order to gauge the size of the basket base.
+Without creating any adjustments to the camera, take a image of the ruler, and compare this photo to the pictures of your basket in order to gauge the size of the basket base.

 Alternatively, you could try pressing paper into the bottom of the basket and taking a measurement from that, or even turning out a dry puck from the basket and measuring the bottom of that.
-Don’t get too hung up about this measurement, nevertheless.
-As Professor Abbott explains: “Uniformity and reach up to the edge are more likely to be important [than the exact size], so we don’t have to fret too much.”
+Don’t get too hung up about this measurement, but.
+As Professor Abbott explains: “Uniformity and reach up to the edge are more likely to be important [than the exact size], so we don’t have to worry too much.”

 An Alternative Approach